2i2c-org/2i2c-org.github.io/content/blog/2024/aws-cost-attribution/index.md

 {{< video autoplay="true" loop="true" src="demo.mp4" >}}

-For more detailed information on the data that each panel displays, please consult our Service Guide for reference.
+For more detailed information on the data that each panel displays, please consult our [Service Guide](https://docs.2i2c.org/admin/howto/monitoring/cost-attribution/#understanding-the-cloud-cost-dashboard) for reference.

 ## Sharing cost reports

 The dashboard can be shared with other community members and stakeholders so they can understand usage and cost patterns.
-Community Champions export data to a CSV file, or they can generate a snapshot of the Grafana dashboard and share a public link.
+Community Champions can export data to a CSV file, or they can generate a snapshot of the Grafana dashboard and share a public link.

-For instructions on how to export data from the dashboard, please see our Service Guide for reference.
+For instructions on how to export data from the dashboard, please see our [Service Guide](https://docs.2i2c.org/admin/howto/monitoring/cost-attribution/#understanding-the-cloud-cost-dashboard) for reference.

 ## Next steps

 We would love to know whether this feature is useful and how it can be improved.
-Please share your feedback with us!
+We will be contacting individual communities to share their feedback with us – please share your thoughts with us!

-We are working on rolling out this service to GCP hosted clusters as well.
+We will work on rolling out this service to GCP hosted clusters in future.
 Stay tuned to know when this feature is available to your community.

+## Acknowledgements

+Thank you to Erik for spearheading the rollout effort and to the rest of the 2i2c team for their support.
+We are especially grateful to the Openscapes and Cryocloud communities for providing valuable insights during the prototyping and testing phase.